cyberbotics/webots/docs/reference/javascript-procedural-proto.md

   field SFString  playerName          "stranger"
 ]
 {
+  # template statements can be used from here
   %<
     // use additional modules for extra functionality import * as wbgeometry from 'modules/webots/wbgeometry.js';